My wish is to make your stay a moment of happiness and sharing in benevolence.

 Please feel free to contact me for more information.

-A bed & breakfast in La Buissonnière means :
+Staying at La Buissonnière means :

 The house

-No TV but a library including English books, music, a free wi-fi connection in the whole house.
+No TV but a shared library including English books, music, a free wi-fi connection in the whole house.

 Shared facilities